 Two loveseats can share the same overall width but feel completely different:

-If you expect two adults to sit together regularly, prioritize usable width and avoid overly thick arms unless you specifically want that look and are comfortable with the tradeoff.
+If two adults will sit together often, prioritize usable width and avoid overly thick arms unless you already know you’re comfortable with that tradeoff.

 Construction and Materials: What Drives Durability

-A loveseat is a high-contact item.
-Even if it’s “secondary seating,” it gets sat on, leaned on, and often used as a landing zone for bags, pets, and laundry.
+A loveseat is a high-contact piece.
+Even when it isn’t the main sofa, it still gets sat on, leaned on, and used as a drop zone for bags, pets, and laundry.

 Frame and joinery